Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 8. People-Centric AI Leadership

 While AI is often discussed in terms of algorithms and automation, its success ultimately depends on people.
-This book emphasizes the role of leaders in building AI-ready teams, reskilling employees, and creating inclusive workplaces.
+This book emphasizes the role of leaders in building AI-ready teams, reskilling employees, and creating inclusive workplaces, often supported by AI HR assistants.
 It also explores change management and how to help employees embrace AI as an enabler rather than a threat.

 Why it matters for leaders: It ensures that leaders don’t lose sight of the human side of transformation while pursuing technological advancement.